SteamDatabase/SteamLinux/README.markdown

   branch in game properties.
 If the beta password is public, you may add that in a Comment.

-If you want to add a comment about additional issues, there are 2 more tags you can use:
+If you want to add a comment about additional issues (these should be limited to Steam functionality lacking between the platforms), there are 2 more tags you can use:
-* `"Comment": "Only 64-bit Launch Config."`
+* `"Comment": "Broken overlay"`
 * `"CommentURL": "https://google.com/"` - not required if there is no source URL.

 **Examples**